Cookies

 How to Make Homemade Chocolate Graham Crackers

-Preheat the oven to 325°F (165°C) and line 2 baking sheets with parchment paper.
+1. Preheat the oven: Preheat the oven to 325°F (165°C) Fan Assist and line 2 baking sheets with parchment paper.

-In a large bowl, mix the powdered sugar, whole wheat flour, all-purpose flour, cocoa powder, baking powder, and salt.
+2. Whisk the dry ingredients: In a large bowl, whisk together the powdered sugar, whole wheat flour, all-purpose flour, cocoa powder, baking powder, and salt.

 Gemma’s Pro Chef Tips

-• Make the dough and freeze: Prepare the dough, shape it into a disc, wrap it well in cling film, and put it in a freezer bag for extra protection.
-Freeze for up to three months.
-Thaw in the fridge overnight before rolling out, cutting, and baking.
+• Freeze the dough: Prepare the dough, shape it into a disc, wrap tightly in plastic wrap, and place in a freezer-safe bag.
+Freeze for up to 3 months.
+Thaw overnight in the refrigerator before rolling, cutting, and baking.

-• Make the dough, roll out, and cut, and freeze: Roll out the dough and cut into rectangles as directed in the recipe.
-Place in an airtight container, separating the layers of crackers with parchment paper.
-Freeze for up to three months.
-Thaw in the fridge overnight before baking.
+• Freeze shaped but unbaked crackers: Roll out the dough and cut it into rectangles as directed.
+Layer the unbaked crackers in an airtight container with parchment paper between layers.
+Freeze for up to 3 months.
+Thaw in the refrigerator overnight before baking.

-• At room temperature: Leftover Chocolate Graham Crackers can be stored in an airtight container at room temperature for up to three days.
+• Store baked crackers at room temperature: Once fully cooled, store the baked Chocolate Graham Crackers in an airtight container at room temperature for up to 3 days.

 FAQs